 A missing transport link over the river March hinders the integrated development of the region Weinviertel – Zahorie despite similar economic and spatial preconditions.
-However, after a negative referendum, the planned bridge connecting Angern an der March and Záhorská Ves won’t be built.
+However, after a negative referendum, the planned bridge connecting Angern an der March and Záhorská Ves will not be built.
 In this project, we developed an alternative concept to enhance cross-border mobility.

 Countries: AT, SK

 mecca assisted EXREN in identifying and adressing the relevant stakeholders as well as in etablishing a summer camp for teenagers.

-Hannes Schaffer gave lectures on project-management in environmental projects for students of the mastercourse “Environmental Technology & International Affairs”.
+Hannes Schaffer gave lectures on project management in environmental projects for students of the mastercourse “Environmental Technology & International Affairs”.

 Students get an introduction to:

 mecca supported the Government of Carinthia in the creation of the Regional Energy Concept for Upper Carinthia.
 The goal is to use spatial planning to lay the groundwork for addressing critical questions facing Carinthia’s energy future.
 This should provide the basis for energy security through increasing the energy independence of Carinthia while at the same time improving the value added aspect by focusing on regional power generation.
 As results are gathered, they are to be used to develop a detailed energy concept in cooperation with the municipalities and key stakeholders.

 The LEADER Region Southern Lower Austria has decided to become a climate and energy model region. mecca provides support to the region, in cooperation with the Energy Park Bruck an der Leitha, in submitting a funding application to the Climate and Energy Fund’s program “Climate and Energy Model Regions”.